Die Hard (franchise)

-Die Hard is an American action film series that originated with Roderick Thorp's 1979 novel Nothing Lasts Forever.
-All five films revolve around the main character of John McClane, a New York City/Los Angeles police detective who continually finds himself in the middle of a crisis where he is the only hope against disaster.
-The films have grossed a combined $1.4 billion worldwide.
+Die Hard is an American action film series and media franchise that originated with Roderick Thorp's 1979 novel Nothing Lasts Forever.
+All five films revolve around the main character of John McClane (Joe Leland in the original novel), a police detective who continually finds himself in the middle of a crisis where he is both the only hope against disaster and the culprit's target.

+Per the franchise's name, McClane confounds repeated attempts to kill him, driving his enemies to distraction, by adding up and exploiting dumb luck.
+The films have grossed a combined $1.4 billion worldwide, with Bruce Willis as the only actor to appear in all five films.